asmallick1999/asmallick1999/README.md

 - 👋 Hi, I’m @asmallick1999
 - 👀 I’m interested in Full Stack Development
-- 🌱 I’m currently learning Full Stack Technology
+- 🌱 I’m currently learning Full Stack Technologys
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me

 <!---
 asmallick1999/asmallick1999 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.